bulat-chu/WACOM-ThinkPad-X60T-Digitizer/README.md

 # WACOM-ThinkPad-X60T-Digitizer

-This project is an unofficial interoperability implementation for legacy ISDV4-compatible EMR panel.
+This project is an unofficial interoperability implementation for legacy ISDV4 or WacomIV -compatible EMR panels.
 Wacom is a trademark of Wacom Co., Ltd.